cuynu/vancedx/README.md

 ### Known issues

-- Chromecast v2 casting does not works on non-root variant due to Vanced microG
+- Chromecast v2 casting does not works on non-root variant due to Vanced+ microG
 - In-app purchases can't be processed on non-root variant
 - 18.28.33 DEVELOPMENT variant are crashing and doesnt work